 Overstay less than 180 days: Stay in the US for less than 180 days after your visa runs out, your visa is void and you will have to apply for a new visa to return.
 But you don’t need to leave the country to apply for a green card in the U.S. This is the challenge of getting that visa approved, so you don’t get a visa for your second trip back.

-Overstay of 180 Days or More: If you overstay for 181 days or more, the U.S. will temporarily prevent you from entering.
-If your illegal stay lasts between 180 and 365 days, you will face a 3-year ban.
+Overstay of 180 Days or More: If you overstay 181 days or more, you will be temporarily prevented from entering the US.
+If your illegal visit is 180-365 days long, then you will be banned for 3 years.
 If you’ve been a US resident for over 12 months, you can’t return for 10 years.
 It’s the “three-year” or “ten-year” re-entry bar.

 But if you have stayed on your visa but married a U.S. citizen, you can still get a marriage green card without leaving the U.S. This is for individuals who qualify under certain conditions.
 More information about this process can be found in our green card for spouses of US citizens guide.